dineshsrisai/Demo/README.md

 # Demo
-This is Demo for practicinf Git &amp; GitHub
+This is Demo for practicing Git &amp; GitHub